 The searching officers located one witness, an old market woman.
 She stated that she saw a man running barefoot west on Webster Avenue and then saw Officer Jacobs lying in the street.
 The only clue, a pair of ladies slippers, No. 6, were found in the vicinity proving the man the woman saw running was the murderer.

 On November 25, 1873, Charles McLain, alias Brocky McLain, a noted burglar, was arrested for the murder of Officer Jacobs on a tip from a citizen.
 It is unknown whether McLain was prosecuted due to the lack of evidence.

 Officer Huebner was waked at his residence located at No. 203 Burling Street (present day 1968 North Burling Street).
 He was laid to rest in Graceland Cemetery, 4001 North Clark Street, Chicago, Illinois.

 Patrolman Christian Jacobs, born in 1836, received his Probationary Appointment to the Chicago Police Department in 1868.

 Officer Jacobs was a member of one or two German benevolent associations and the Police Protective Association.
 He was survived by his wife, Theodora and children: John, age 3, Lizzie, age 6, Mary, 9 and Rose, age 1.

-Chicago Police Department homicide file not found for this incident.
+Chicago Police Historical Homicide Database case not found for this incident.